 - the fact that it flows through crown Land just outside the Park boundaries being harvested by logging companies

-- the disappearance of some necessary portages and
+- the disappearance of the necessary portages and

-- the lack of convenient access points that do not involve bush plane insertion.
+- the lack of convenient access points that do not involve an expensive bush plane insertion.

 We were thrilled to have paddled bits of the Ogoki that we had not done before and our time on the eastern reaches of Wabakimi Park and the Ogoki Reservoir gave us a deeper appreciation of the river and what has been done to it with the construction of the Waboose Dam.

 An Overview: Wabakimi Water We’ve Paddled

 Now our post on Wabakimi’s Top Six – our attempt a few years ago to list our favourite Wabakimi spots – needs updating or enlarging so that it would include

 - the gorge-like stretch of the Whiteclay before you get to the Two Mile Bay portages!

 We will definitely be back for some more of what Wabakimi has to offer!